ftrackhq/ftrack-javascript/README.md

 ### Further documentation

-We are currently overhauling our documentation.
-The old documentation is still available in the [doc/old](/doc/old) folder in the repository while we are adding new documentation files in the doc folder.
-If there's any part of the client that is confusing and that you would like us to expand the documentation for, please add a GitHub issue and we'll try to get to it as soon as possible.
+If there's any part of the client that you would like us to expand the documentation for, please add a GitHub issue and we'll try to get to it as soon as possible.
+Otherwise more information about the API and its concepts can be found at our [general API documentation](https://help.ftrack.com/en/collections/133732-developing-with-ftrack-studio).
+You may also find it useful to look at the documentation for the [Python client](https://github.com/ftrackhq/ftrack-python).